Request a Free Consultation

 Pollution Liability Insurance

 Beyond an increase in road travel with their farm equipment, crop farmers may have a significant pollution risk if they do their own spraying and fertilizing.
 Pollution Liability insurance options should be discussed when purchasing Crop Farm insurance.
-It is extremely important that the crop farmer accounts for all of his acreage, even rented ground, on his policy in order to extend liability to these locations.
+It is extremely important that the crop farmer accounts for all of their acreage, even rented ground, on their policy in order to extend liability to these locations.

 Protection for Equipment and Harvested Crops